-

 - 2030 Agenda

-Even though Eymi has been living in Brasov for more than seven years and considers it her home, she nostalgically recalls the diversity and flavours of Cuban dishes.
+Even though Eymi has been living in Brașov for more than a decade and considers it her home, she nostalgically recalls the diversity and flavours of Cuban dishes.

 “I miss food from home,” she continued.

-Despite these differences, Eymi enjoys her life in Romania and is determined to stay in the beautiful city of Brasov for as long as she feels welcomed.
+Despite the differences – and the cold weather – Eymi enjoys her life in Romania and she is determined to stay in the beautiful city of Brașov for as long as she feels welcomed.
 She is very passionate about her medical career, which has brought her nothing but job satisfaction and a sense of achievement.

 “For the moment, I want to stay here.
 I am working as a nurse at a dental office and I absolutely love what I do!”

-Eymi also recently moved her mum to Romania from Cuba.
-“She was too far and lonely there, so I moved her to Romania, even though she doesn’t like the cold weather here.’’
+Eymi also moved her mother to Romania from Cuba.
+“She was too far away and lonely there, so I moved her to Romania to be together – even though she doesn’t like the cold weather here!’’